Orders Ship Next Business Day (M-F)

 NOTE: This is NOT a forging class.
 We use hammers as little as possible!

-• Handle type will be a full tang style
+• The handle type will be a full tang style.

-• Finalize the finish of the handle materials to achieve desired look and/or feel
+• Finalize the finish of the handle materials to achieve the desired look and/or feel.

-• Countless small details that will decrease your frustration as a knife maker, and increasing your efficiency on all the finishing steps.
+• Countless small details that will decrease your frustration as a knife maker and increase your efficiency on all the finishing steps.

 ...And of course, all the tools and materials needed for all the steps above!